Land of Natural Wonders

 The official start and finish point for this Adventure is Juan Santamaría International Airport in San Jose, Costa Rica (airport code SJO).
 We recommend that you contact Laura Pfahler, the travel agent we work with, to help book your flight arrangements.
 In this age of airfare complications and airport uncertainty, using a travel agent is a good investment!
 More details about flight arrangements and travel agent contact information will be provided by email after you register for the Adventure.
 Please do not book your airfare prior to receiving these flight details from us!

-Three optional excursions are available during this Adventure: San Jose City Tour (Day 1), Arenal Sky Trek Zipline Experience (Day 3) and the Sloth Sanctuary Visit (Day 7).
+Three optional excursions are available during this Adventure: San Jose City Tour (Day 1), Arenal Sky Trek Zipline Experience (Day 3) and the Animal Rescue Center Visit (Day 7).
 If you would like to join us for any of these excursions, we have limited space available.
 To guarantee your place, please let us know your decision at the time you register.

 What about the walks?